Help! I’m too young to be Perimenopausal!

 Specifically devised for women looking for a safe alternative solution to menopause symptoms.
 Small, discreet and simple to use, designed to attach neatly and securely to the front of your underwear, positioned next to your pelvis.

-Postage: First class postage £3.95 from within the UK.
+Postage: First class postage free within the UK.
 All orders placed before 2pm are sent out same day first class post. £6.95 for guarantee next day in the UK if ordered before 2pm.